Simplified Berry Chantilly Cake Recipe

 • We’re definitely not going for perfection here!
 This is a rustic yet beautiful dessert.

-• If you want to use a decorative cake plate, begin with a cake board circle so you can transfer it to an airtight container.
+• If you want to use a decorative cake plate, begin with a cake board circle so you can transfer any leftover cake to an airtight container.

 • This cake slices and serves beautifully if it is very cold.
 Store in the refrigerator until ready to serve.
 Do not let the cake come to room temperature.